jeromearellano/transcribe/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## Steps to Contribute

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License.